 Quantum states that have a small conditional mutual information are shown to be approximate quantum Markov chains as they can be approximately recovered~\cite{Fawzi2014}.
 In particular, Fawzi and Renner~\cite{Fawzi2014} shows that for any state $\rho_{ABC}$ there exists a recovery channel $\cR_{B \to BC}$ such that

 where $F(\cdot,\cdot)$ denotes the fidelity between quantum states.
 Substantial efforts have been made to further understand the approximate quantum Markov chains and the recoverability in quantum information theory (see, e.g.,~\cite{Sutter2018,Ibinson2007,Brandao2014,Berta2015,Wilde2015,Lami2018a,Seshadreesan2015a,Sutter2017,Sutter2016c}).
 Moreover, reconstructing a quantum state from local marginals has been explored previously in the context of matrix product operators and finitely correlated states~\cite{Baumgratz_2013,Holz_pfel_2018}, with a more detailed algorithm and error analysis recently~\cite{Fanizza2024}.

-The existing results systematically characterize how well one can recover the quantum states via quantum operations.
-However, in major tasks in quantum information processing, the focus is primarily on the information obtained from the measurement outcomes rather than the quantum state itself.
-Moreover, a quantum state fundamentally serves as an object that encodes the expectation values of all observables.
-Given this interpretation, it is intuitively expected that recovering a quantum state from a local system $\rho_{AB}$ to a global system $\rho_{ABC}$ is tantamount to retrieving the essential information for extracting the expectation values of any observables.
-The task of estimating the expectation values of a given set of observables with respect to a quantum state refers to shadow tomography~\cite{Aaronson2018b}, which has become an indispensable tool in both quantum computing and quantum information theory~\cite{Huang_2020}.
-These expectation values, also known as shadow information~\cite{Zhao2022} and processing such information is of interests in quantum error mitigation~\cite{Temme2017,Jiang2020,Piveteau2021,Zhao2023}, distributed quantum computing~\cite{Mitarai2021a,Piveteau2022,Yuan2023}, entanglement detection~\cite{Elben2020,Wang2020,Regula2021a}, quantum broadcasting~\cite{Yao2023,Parzygnat2023a}, and fault-tolerant quantum computing~\cite{Piveteau2021a}.
+However, can we have a more efficient method for extracting specific information of the original state without fully reconstructing it?
+Within quantum information processing, the emphasis primarily lies on information gleaned from measurement outcomes, rather than on the quantum state itself.
+In particular, a quantum state is fundamentally an entity encoding the expectation values for all conceivable observables.
+Given this interpretation, it is intuitively expected that reconstructing a quantum state from a local subsystem to a global system should ideally restore the critical information necessary to determine the expectation values for any observables.
+For the extraction of classical information from quantum systems, Scott Aaronson proposed the notion of \textit{shadow tomography}~\cite{Aaronson2018b}, which has become an indispensable tool in both quantum computing and quantum information theory~\cite{Huang_2020}.
+These expectation values, also known as shadow information~\cite{Zhao2022}, have garnered significant interest across various domains, including quantum error mitigation~\cite{Temme2017,Jiang2020,Piveteau2021,Zhao2023}, distributed quantum computing~\cite{Mitarai2021a,Piveteau2022,Yuan2023}, correlation functions~\cite{Buscemi2013}, entanglement detection~\cite{Elben2020,Wang2020,Regula2021a}, quantum broadcasting~\cite{Yao2023,Parzygnat_2024}, and fault-tolerant quantum computing~\cite{Piveteau2021a}.
 In this context, prior investigations into quantum Markov chains have incompletely elucidated the information recoverability from correlated subsystems.
 A substantial gap remains in our understanding of how to optimally exploit these local correlations to precisely obtain expectation values for global unknown observables.